1. Do you have to be a catholic, or even a Christian, to participate in BE programs?

 5. Who can attend the programs?

 Those who have experienced the loss of a spouse through separation, divorce, or being widowed are eligible to come.
-In rare circumstances we allow those who have lost a parent or a child to participate, as the premises our ministry is based on will aid them in healing as well.
+In rare circumstances we allow those who have lost a parent or a child to participate, as the premises our ministry is based on aiding them in healing as well.
 We prefer individuals wait 4- 6 months after their loss before participating in our programs.

 6. What is the cost?